alimghmi/blob-sync/README.md

 - Fork the repository.
 - Create a new branch for each feature or improvement.
 - Send a pull request from each feature branch to the main branch.

-## License
-Include details about the license or state that the project is licensed under the MIT License.